Call this direct line and speak with Rob immediately: (801) 363-8500

 Do Safeguard Your Assets

-Hiring an Experienced Domestic Violence Lawyer in Salt Lake City UT
+Hiring an Experienced Domestic Violence Lawyer Today

 Our team has been practicing criminal defense litigation in Utah for over 20 years.
 We understand that cases involving domestic violence can be particularly tough for all parties involved.
 We’re dedicated to protecting the rights of Salt Lake City residents, even when cases become complicated.